/ May 6

 Some of the waves near Bodhi Surf + Yoga in Uvita, Costa Rica

-At Bodhi Surf + Yoga, we are incredibly fortunate where we live to have consistent, year-round waves that we can take advantage of for all of our surfing needs!
+At Bodhi Surf + Yoga, we are incredibly fortunate to have consistent, year-round waves where we live that we can take advantage of for all of our surfing needs!

 Playa Colonia (or Playa Chaman)

 We do the vast majority of our surf lessons in the Marino Ballena National Park at what we call Playa Colonia or Playa Chaman.
-This is a beach break that has a sandy and very gradually-inclining seafloor, which, for the most part, makes for soft and slow breaking waves.
+This is a beach break that has a sandy and very gradually inclining seafloor, which, for the most part, makes for soft and slow-breaking waves.
 Even if the waves are very large (too large to paddle out into the lineup), we can always take advantage of the whitewater waves or the waves that reform (turn from whitewater back into smaller, unbroken “green” waves as they continue traveling to shore).

 Playa Hermosa de Osa

 In addition to that, we sometimes take our guests to Playa Hermosa, another beach break just north of us (and the Whale Tail).
-This beach break has waves that break a bit faster and more tubular than in the park, but this can be good for our bodysurfing needs or if the waves are incredibly small and the guests are a bit more advanced.
+This beach break has waves that break a bit faster and more tubular than in the park, but this can be good for our bodysurfing needs or if the waves are tiny and the guests are a bit more advanced.

 Playa Dominicalito

-We hope you enjoyed this explanation of waves, and that you find yourself frolicking in them sometime soon!
+We hope you enjoyed this explanation of waves and that you find yourself frolicking in them sometime soon!

 Categories